 How were they made?

 As the name would imply, American Indians made their bone chokers from animal bones.
 A majority came from birds, buffalo, and deer—bird legs were especially well-suited to making chokers.
-The animal was not typically killed for the purpose of jewelry making, but rather the remains were used after a death from natural causes or by predator.
+The animal was not typically killed for the purpose of jewelry making, but rather the remains were used after death from natural causes or by predators.
 Discovering animal bones was considered a sign of good luck.

 Once the bones were cleaned and smoothed, they were boiled until softened, making them malleable enough to be shaped.
 Smaller bones were sometimes used as beads and colored with minerals, plants, or berry juices.
 This color was preserved regularly with fat.
-Precious stones like turquoise or shell were also sometimes used to ornament the choker, if they were available.
+Precious stones like turquoise or shell were also sometimes used to ornament the choker if they were available.

-Today we use leather to tie the components of the necklace together and maintain an authentic look, but Native Americans used the sinew from deer or buffalo carcass.
+Today we use leather to tie the components of the necklace together and maintain an authentic look, but Native Americans used the sinew from deer or buffalo carcasses.
 A bone awl or porcupine quill would be fashioned into a needle for threading.

 How were they used?

 Historically, Native American chokers functioned as a form of protection for tribal warriors—guarding the jugular and deflecting arrows from the neck in battle.
-Sometimes they were attached to full breastplates as well, since bone is a very strong and nearly impenetrable natural resource.
+Sometimes they were attached to full breastplates as well since bone is a very strong and nearly impenetrable natural resource.